 Eclecticism and unconventionality in a private flat in

 Eclecticism and unconventionality are two key words that best distinguish the flat of Paolo Castellarin and his partner Didier Bonnin.
-Located in an imposing 19th century building, the space is a mix of bright colours, eye-catching and playful objects, in stark contrast to the sober surroundings.
+Located in an imposing 19th century building, the space is a mix of bright colours, eye-catching art and playful design objects, in stark contrast to the sober surroundings.

 Photography: Francesco Dolfo